pushkar100/Machine-Learning-Notes/descriptive-statistics(prerequsite1).md

 (Refer: https://www.mathsisfun.com/data/histograms.html)

 The length of the ranges on the x-axis are known as **bin sizes** or **interval sizes**.
 The bin size should be optimal, not too small nor too big since it could become difficult to visualize the data.
+The bin/interval size must be the **same** for all the bins.

 (Interactive Histogram: http://www.shodor.org/interactivate/activities/Histogram/)